 A small proportion of women will have adverse lipid changes while taking oral contraceptives.
 Nonhormonal contraception should be considered in women with uncontrolled dyslipidemias.
+(See also CONTRAINDICATIONS).
 Persistent hypertriglyceridemia may occur in a small population of combination oral contraceptive users.
 Elevations of plasma triglycerides may lead to pancreatitis and other complications.